 - Attend Brownfields conferences (state, regional, and national).

-Additionally, the ICMA and EPA sponsors the National Brownfields Training Conference that provides an excellent chance to connect with peers, employers, and potential partners.
+Additionally, the International City/County Management Association and EPA sponsor the National Brownfields Training Conference that provides an excellent chance to connect with peers, employers, and potential partners.
 Statewide Brownfields conferences provide similar opportunities on a smaller scale.

-Outstanding EPA EWDJT proposals cannot be written by a single grant writer in a month without preparation networking, team building, community outreach, and assessment.
-The best hint to writing a fundable proposal is team building and pre-proposal preparation as early as possible.
+Outstanding JT proposals cannot be written by a single grant writer in a short timeframe without preparation networking, team building, community outreach, and assessment.
+The best tip for writing a fundable proposal is team building and pre-proposal preparation as early as possible.